Thursday, 2 February 2017

 Genuinely putting yourself in another person's shoes.

-Please do READ (and then please let's do): Kindness Is Contagious
+Please do READ (and then let's do):

 Life After Stroke